purarue/ama/README.md

 ### Guidelines

-- Ensure your question hasn't already been answered.
-- Use a succinct title and description.
+- Use a meaningful title.
-- Bugs & feature requests should be opened on the relevant issue tracker.
+- Bugs & feature requests for other programming projects should be opened on the relevant issue tracker.
-- Support questions are better asked on Stack Overflow.
-- Be civil and polite.
+- Be nice :)

 ### Links